FIFA 21 on Nintendo Switch: Why gamers should avoid 'legacy' game

-Depending on how highly you value having the newest kits and updated player rosters, the FIFA 20 Legacy Edition could well be avoided, given its close similarity to FIFA 19.
+Depending on how highly you value having the newest kits and updated player rosters, the FIFA 21 Legacy Edition could well be avoided, given its close similarity to FIFA 20 and FIFA 19.

-Ever since its debut on Nintendo Switch with FIFA 18, the EA Sports football series has lagged behind its Xbox One and PlayStation 4 counterparts and, frankly, that was expected given the superior game engines of the latter.
+Ever since its debut on Nintendo Switch with FIFA 18, the EA Sports football series has lagged behind its Xbox One and PlayStation 4 counterparts and, frankly, that was expected given the superior game engines of the latter consoles.

 The fact that the Nintendo Switch versions run on the Ignite engine as opposed to Frostbite means that FIFA 20 was always going to be limited from a gameplay perspective.

-However, without any new gameplay innovations or game modes, including the shiny new Volta Football, what exactly are gamers paying for in the newest title?
-If you already have FIFA 19, it seems you're best keeping your money in your pocket.
+However, without any new gameplay innovations or game modes, including Volta Football, what exactly are gamers paying for in the newest title?
+If you already have FIFA 20, it seems you're best keeping your money in your pocket.

 FIFA 21 Legacy Edition launched for Nintendo Switch on October 9, 2020.